sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst

 .. clickablearea:: q5_1_3
     :question: Click on all statements contained within the greet method body.
     :iscode:
-    :feedback: The greet method body consists of the 2 print statements nested between the curly braces that follow the method header
+    :feedback: The greet method body consists of the 2 print statements nested between the curly braces that follow the method header.

     :click-incorrect:public class GreetingExample:endclick:
     :click-incorrect:{:endclick: